-Inferno is the third of the films adapted from Dan Brown’s best-selling series of novels about symbologist Robert Langdon, following The Da Vinci Code (2006) and Angels & Demons (2009).
+Inferno was the third of the films adapted from Dan Brown’s best-selling series of novels about symbologist Robert Langdon, following The Da Vinci Code (2006) and Angels & Demons (2009).
 Inferno (2013) was actually the fourth published of Brown’s Langdon novels.
-The Langdon films have ignored the order of the books, focusing on the mega best-selling The Da Vinci Code (2003) first and then adapting the first published Angels & Demons (2000) as a sequel.
+The Langdon films have ignored the order of the books, focusing on the mega best-selling The Da Vinci Code (2003) first and then going back to adapt the first published Angels & Demons (2000) as a sequel.
 Dan Brown published one other book in between The Da Vinci Code and Inferno with The Lost Symbol (2009).
-However, Ron Howard and Tom Hanks declined to be involved as The Lost Symbol was prepped as a follow up Angels & Demons.
+However, Ron Howard and Tom Hanks declined to be involved as The Lost Symbol was prepped to be adapted as a follow up Angels & Demons.
 The reasons for this are not clear – perhaps something to do with the book’s plot involving Freemason conspiracies and Islamic terrorism.
-With the publication of Inferno, they clearly saw the opportunity to leapfrog The Lost Symbol and proceed with that.
+With the publication of Inferno, they clearly saw the opportunity to leapfrog The Lost Symbol and proceed with that instead.

 With Ron Howard, Tom Hanks and scriptwriter David Koepp back on board, Inferno is exactly what we expect from another Robert Langdon film.
 That is to say, Tom Hanks furiously running around Europe, muttering cryptic deductions based on clues hidden in classic artworks; his accompaniment by the equivalent of the Doctor Who (1963-89, 2005– ) companion of the show – a girl whose prime purpose is to ask what technical things mean and have to be rescued; and their pursuit by various authorities and secretive international cabals.
 Inferno uses different artworks and locations but is still essentially the same plot as The Da Vinci Code where the only real difference is that it involves Langdon and a girl searching for the McGuffin of a deadly virus instead of tracing the bloodline sired by Jesus Christ.
-(If there is little else that can be said for Angels & Demons, it is that it didn’t so blatantly copy the first film).
+(If there is little else that can be said for Angels & Demons, it is that it didn’t so blatantly rehash the first film).